yoyongxuan/tp/docs/DeveloperGuide.md

   Use case ends.

-* 2a.
-The given index is invalid.
+* 1b.
+The given index is invalid and/or out of bounds.

-    * 2a1.
+    * 1b1.
 CadetHQ shows an error message.
+    * 1b2.
+User makes request again with updated index.

+      Steps 1b1 - 1b2 repeat until index is valid and in bounds.

       Use case resumes at step 2.

-* 2b.
+* 1c.
 Details missing in input.

-    * 2b1.
+    * 1c1.
 CadetHQ shows an error message.
+    * 1c2.
+User makes request again with updated details.

+      Steps 1c1 - 1c2 repeat until the details are all complete.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 ___

-**Use case: Record a student's attendance via Student ID**
+**Use case: UC13 - Record a student's attendance via Student ID**

 **MSS**